March Diploma Enrolment – Learn More

 What do these different levels mean?

-Thus a Level 5 qualification which we offer requires the ability to identify and address more complex and less well defined problems with more interacting factors than a Level 4 qualification.
-(Note: Level 4 qualifications are the typical qualification levels for hypnotherapy, Level 5 is the entry level qualification for counselling and psychotherapy).
+Thus the Customised Qualification benchmarked at LEVEL 5 which we offer requires the ability to identify and address more complex and less well defined problems with more interacting factors than a Level 4 qualification.
+(Note: Customised Level 4 qualifications are the typical qualification levels for hypnotherapy, where as both Customised Level 5 and National level 5 qualifications is generally the entry level qualification for counselling and psychotherapy).

 Practical implications for vocational work in psychotherapy, counselling, hypnotherapy etc